 Jones, P. Bradbury, L and Le Boutiller, S. (2011) Introducing Social Theory, Cambridge: Polity

-Ritzer, G and Stepnisky, J. (2011) The Wiley-Blackwell Companion to the Major Social Theorists (Vol 2 on the Contemporary) Wiley-Blackwell
+Ritzer, G and Stepnisky, J. (2011) The Wiley-Blackwell Companion to the Major Social Theorists (Vol 2 on the ‘Contemporary’) Wiley-Blackwell

 Seidman, S. (2012 5th edition) Contested Knowledge: Social Theory Today, Wiley-Blackwell

-A basic knowledge of key sociological theories and concepts as featured in contemporary arenas of debate
+1.Have awareness of the range of key sociological theories and concepts as featured in contemporary arenas of debate

-An understanding of how theoretical ideas are shaping the discipline of sociology
+8.5 Have a critical understanding of how theoretical ideas are shaping the discipline of sociology